obaraelijah/AirBnB_clone/README.md

 # Description of the project

-The ALX B&B sums up the implementation of my 5 months of studies at the ALX - the fullstack software engineering program.
+The ALX B&B sums up the implementation of 5 months of studies at the ALX - the fullstack software engineering program.
 The goal of the project is to deploy a replica of the Airbnb Website using my server.
 The final version of this project will have:

 - A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)
 - A website (front-end) with static and dynamic functionalities